 P.F.S.: Triad

-There was a night in October 2002 I was recording in South Philadelphia with Radio Eris keyboardist/utility producer Matt Stevenson.
+There was a night in October 2002 I was recording in South Philadelphia with Radio Eris keyboardist/utility producer Matt Stevenson, who was also a photographer of note.
 What we were recording became the spoken word album Raw Rainy Fog.
 I have described in detail elsewhere precisely what Main Street West (aka Webster Street Studios) at 11th and Webster in South Philadelphia was like; to nut-shell the thing, a lovable hovel.
 I had picked up some Paisano red wine, because we were to have guests that night— Mary Harju and Abby Heller-Burnham.
 As of autumn '02, Mary and I were entrenched, and Abby was our constant companion.
 When they arrived, we smoked the requisite bowl (Matt's weed) from Matt's little marble-textured piece, and I poured the wine.
 This was, I laugh to remember, rather a mistake— Mary and Abby, together or separately, could hold their pot but not their booze.
 So, Matt was forced to watch, in semi-bemused fashion, as the two painters disintegrated into cacophonous incoherence and tantrum-like upset.
 They were a tumultuous pair; and, a few months after that (February '03), they moved into a two bedroom flat in a complex on 42nd Street off of Baltimore Avenue in West Philadelphia, where Mary had lived for a few years already at the pictured 4325 commune.
 I was Mary's hubs, and there constantly.

 Contributors